Democrats renew push to investigate Trump's Hurricane Maria response in Puerto Rico

 Hispanic members of Congress were the first ones to call for the creation of such commission to investigate how hurricane-related deaths were accounted for in Puerto Rico and whether the delay reporting these fatalities in the immediate aftermath of the storm slowed Washington's response.

 Reps.
-Nydia Velázquez, D-N.Y, and Bennie G. Thompson, D-M.I., initially introduced a bill in the House back in June.
+Nydia Velázquez, D-N.Y., and Bennie G. Thompson, D-Miss., initially introduced a bill in the House back in June.
 It called for the creation of a bipartisan commission of eight members appointed by Congress to look into the federal government’s preparedness and response.
 Gillibrand and Warren did so too, in the Senate.

 “As we move into the 116th Congress, I will continue calling for accountability for how Donald Trump and his administration failed 3.4 million American citizens after Maria struck,” said Velázquez.
 “It is clear now, from multiple analyses, that thousands needlessly lost their lives because of the federal government’s feeble response to these hurricanes and their aftermath."